MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 # How to add a Custom Block

 Minecraft's Behavior and Resource Packs allow for you to create custom content for their audience.
 Custom Blocks are a great way for creators to start adding in interactive content that Players can interact with.
-Through this tutorial, you will build a new block that will be called **CanvasBlock** that you can set up with different textures and can be placed by a Player.
+Through this tutorial, you will build a new block that will be called **Canvas Block** that you can set up with different textures and can be placed by a Player.

 In this tutorial you will learn the following:

 > [!div class="checklist"]
 >
-> - How blocks can be created with JSON.
+> - Using JSON to define a new block.
-> - How to assign textures to a new block.
+> - Assigning textures to a new block.
 > - What are some of the behaviors and components that blocks have access to.
-> - What is **.lang** and how it's used for in-game text.
+> - Introducing **.lang** and how it's used for in-game text.

 ### Requirements
 It’s recommended that the following be completed before beginning this tutorial.